-Motivation: Trading, being a one-person pursuit, needs a lot of self-motivation and determination.
+Trading, being a one-person pursuit, needs a lot of self-motivation and determination.
 One has to constantly push oneself by setting higher targets and trying to improve constantly.
-A positive attitude is a must for a trader.
+Along with well-defined investment goals, a positive attitude is a must for a trader.

-Capital: Depending on goals, one has to set aside the required capital for trading.
+Depending on investment goals, one has to set aside the required capital for trading.
 Capital required for trading can be subjective.
 However, one should not commit their entire capital to a single trading idea or strategy.
 It is advisable to have multiple trading ideas or strategies so that they are internally diversified.
+This is an important part of goal-based investing.
 Markets are ruthless, and if trades are not planned, one can blow their capital in a short time.

-What to trade: Depending on securities, one can allocate capital and take risk measures.
-If it is stocks, one has to commit a larger capital per trade, and if it is futures or options, the capital can be relatively smaller, but the risk can be higher.
+Depending on securities, one can allocate capital and take risk measures.
+If it is in stocks, one has to commit a larger capital per trade, and if it is futures or options, the capital can be relatively smaller, but the risk can be higher.

-Time frame: This hinges on the trading goals.
+This hinges on the investment goals.
 A daily goal would entail day trading.
 If a weekly or monthly goal is set, one can set returns accordingly from positional trades.
-One important thing to remember here is the goals must be realistic.
+One important thing to remember here is the financial goals of an investor must be realistic.
 Expecting all trades to be winners is like expecting the sun to rise from the west.
 Losses are part and parcel of a trader’s journey.

-Goal identification: Investment must begin only against a specific goal, which is to be achieved over a period of time.
+Investment must begin only against a specific goal, which is to be achieved over a period of time.
 Any investment without a specific goal is just stock picking that gives a feel-good factor.
-Such investments can, at best, make quick money.
+Such investments may or may not make quick money.

 There are two types of goals:

-- Long-term goals such as creating a retirement corpus, education, planning a family, higher education
+- Long-term investment goals such as creating a retirement corpus, education, planning a family, higher education

-- Short-term goals such as buying a car, taking a vacation
+- Short-term investment goals such as buying a car, taking a vacation

-Time horizon: Mapping goals in short, medium or long-term time horizons will help in applying the right strategy for the goals.
-A short-term goal can have a time horizon of fewer than three years, while a medium-term goal's time horizon can range between three to 10 years.
+Time horizon: Mapping goals in short, medium or long-term time horizons will help in applying the right strategy to meet the financial goals of an investor.
+Short-term goal-based investing can have a time horizon of fewer than three years, while a medium-term goal's time horizon can range between three to 10 years.
 A long-term goal’s time horizon can be a decade or more.

-Strategy: Strategy can be planned based on the time horizon of a goal.
+Strategy can be planned based on the time horizon of an investment goal.

-- For the short term, capital allocation can be based on a mix of liquid investments, money market instruments, liquid mutual funds or liquid exchange-traded funds (ETFs).
+- For short-term goal-based investing, capital allocation can be based on a mix of liquid investments, money market instruments, liquid mutual funds or liquid exchange-traded funds (ETFs).
 Capital preservation is important.
 Therefore, investments in liquid instruments are safe.

-- Medium-term goals are relatively longer, and even if there is a short-term blip, there is time to recover.
+- Medium-term financial goals of an investor are relatively longer, and even if there is a short-term blip, there is time to recover.
 Therefore, a mix of high-quality fixed-income instruments or fixed mutual funds, or investments in stocks or equity mutual funds can be employed.

-- For long-term goals, one can employ a more aggressive mix as time is a friend here.
+- For the long-term, one can plan financial goals that employ a more aggressive mix as time is a friend here.
 The product mix can be aggressive in favour of equities or equity mutual funds and ETFs.

 Points to remember:

-- Goals enable investors or traders to strategise and avoid impulsive tendencies
+- Investment goals enable investors or traders to strategise and avoid impulsive tendencies.